Grounds for Divorce in Illinois

 These grounds were used less frequently than "irreconcilable differences," often due to the fact that many of the grounds were not easy to prove.

 Learn More From an Experienced Illinois Family Lawyer

 For more information about grounds for divorce in Illinois and your options, we invite you to discuss your matters with one of our experienced attorneys at Andrew Cores Family Law Group.
 Contact us to schedule a free initial consultation by calling 630-871-1002.
-We represent clients in DuPage County, Cook County, and Kendall County.
+We represent clients in DuPage County and Kendall County.